mmcmd/Get-RandomPassword/README.md

 Parameters | Type | Functionnality
 -----------|------|---------------
-Words | String | Number of words that the password will contain.
+Words | Integer | Number of words that the password will contain.
 The default is 3.
 Example: "car-HORSE-staple" is a 3 word password
 Delimiter | Integer | Separator for the passwords.
 Default is a dash (-).
 Example: "car!HORSE!staple" the delimiter here would be the exclamation point (!)
 Count | Integer | Number of passwords you want generated.
 Default is 3.
 Short | Switch | Generates a password containing short words (1-4 characters long).